Understanding the Rectangles of a Histogram: A Deep Dive

 - Area = Frequency × Bin Width

 This relationship is critical.
 When bin widths are equal, the heights of the rectangles directly reflect the frequencies.
-However, when bin widths are unequal, the area becomes the key indicator of the frequency distribution, as the height alone is no longer sufficient.
+That said, when bin widths are unequal, the area becomes the key indicator of the frequency distribution, as the height alone is no longer sufficient.
 The total area under the histogram represents the total number of data points in the dataset.

 Advanced Applications and Considerations